mscdex/node-ftp/README.md

 * **auth**([String:username], [String:password], Function:callback) - _Boolean:success_ - Authenticates with the server (leave out username and password to log in as anonymous).
 The callback has these parameters: the error (undefined if none).

-* **list**(Function:callback) - _Boolean:success_ - Retrieves the directory listing of the current working directory.
+* **list**([String:path], Function:callback) - _Boolean:success_ - Retrieves the directory listing of the specified path.
+If path is not supplied, the current working directory is used.
 The callback has these parameters: the error (undefined if none) and an EventEmitter.
 The EventEmitter emits the following events:

     * **entry**(Object:entryInfo) - Fires for each file or subdirectory. entryInfo contains the following possible properties:
         * **String:name** - The name of the entry.